MalloryHuston/code-citation-tips/README.md

 ### Web URL

-Here are two methods for citing code from a snippet used from the website, <b>http://www.oregonstate.edu/mysource</b>, retrieved on December 2, 2020:
+Here are two methods for citing code from a snippet used from the website <b>http://www.oregonstate.edu/mysource</b>, retrieved on December 2, 2020:

 1. You can cite your code in your written report or your `README.md` file.
 Here is an example on how to cite code in a written document: